 If you often can’t get or keep erections then you might have a condition called erectile dysfunction.
-Low testosterone level is one possible cause of erectile dysfunction, but it only applies to 4-9% of men who have erectile dysfunction.
+A low testosterone level is one possible cause of erectile dysfunction, but it only applies to 4-9% of men who have erectile dysfunction.
 Many men think about boosting their testosterone to improve their sexual performance but it’s not the right choice for most people.

-If you want to check your total testosterone levels, you can order a testosterone test kit online, by following a few simple steps:
+If you want to check your testosterone levels, you can order a testosterone test kit online, by following a few simple steps:

-A total testosterone test kit will check the levels of the male hormone ‘testosterone’ in your blood.
+A testosterone test kit will check the levels of the male hormone ‘testosterone’ in your blood.
 This means that you’ll need to take some of your blood using a finger prick device called a lancet.
 You’ll then need to send your sample to our partner lab for testing.

 You can take your sample easily at home in a few simple steps: